umijs/mako/README.md

 ### 📜 Package.json Scripts

-Any script defined in your `package.json` can be executed directly through Utoo:
+Any script defined in your `package.json` can be executed directly through `ut`:

 ```json
 {